sebastiano123-c/DroneIno/README.md

 Usually this is done as in [this](https://www.youtube.com/watch?v=l8rjjvAZvHM) video.

 ### **Propellers calibration**
-With calibration sketch calibrate the propellers.
+With calibration sketch still uploaded, calibrate the propellers.
 Send the number of the motor to the serial and read the accelerometer measurements which are printed on the serial.
 Try to lower these numbers by adding some scotch.